 It is important to understand that DEEP is an approach to knowledge mobilisation not a method or intervention.
 It is as much about ways of being as it is about ways of doing and was developed through a participatory action research project funded by Joseph Rowntree Foundation and Health and Care Research Wales from 2014 to 2016.
 It has since been applied across a range of local authorities, social care and community organisations in Wales and Scotland.

-This seminar will critically explore the current trend towards more participatory methods for implementing change within (and outside) healthcare organisations, and the resulting opportunities and challenges that arise for applied (and not so applied) researchers.
-By revisiting the radical origins of methods such as Experience-based Co-design, the talk will explore the potential for combining both creativity and rigour in implementing research findings to improve the delivery and organisation of healthcare services.
+This seminar critically explored the current trend towards more participatory methods for implementing change within (and outside) healthcare organisations, and the resulting opportunities and challenges that arise for applied (and not so applied) researchers.
+By revisiting the radical origins of methods such as Experience-based Co-design, the talk explored the potential for combining both creativity and rigour in implementing research findings to improve the delivery and organisation of healthcare services

 Seminar 6: Carl May 6th August 2020, The practical implications of Normalisation Process Theory for the implementation of research